 We had seven weeks on this magical, mystical and rapidly changing island.
 We were floored by the beauty, the uniqueness, the kindness of the people, the green of the green and the 98 per cent humidity that made our curly hair do ridiculous things.

-Now back at home, the impact of our time there continues to affect our daily lives.
+Now back at home, the impact of our time living in Bali continues to affect our daily lives.
 One constant remains: We’re more aware than ever that gratitude, health and happiness are the most precious commodities.

-Here are the five things I learned living in paradise.
+Here are the five things I learned living in Bali.

 1. The Gift Of Gratitude